 This Korean Beef Bowls Recipe is a fast and flavorful dinner made with ground beef, garlic, ginger, soy sauce, and a sweet-savory sauce served over rice.
 A delicious 30-minute meal perfect for busy nights!

-Add the minced garlic and cook for 1 minute until you can start to smell the garlic.
+Add 1 tablespoon minced garlic and cook for 1 minute until fragrant.

-In a small mixing bowl, whisk together the soy sauce, rice vinegar, sesame oil, water, brown sugar, pepper, ground ginger and cornstarch until combined.
+In a small mixing bowl, whisk together ¾ cup soy sauce, 1 tablespoon rice vinegar, 2 teaspoons sesame oil, ¼ cup water, ¼ cup brown sugar, ½ teaspoon black pepper, ¼ teaspoon ground ginger, and 2 tablespoons cornstarch until combined.

 Stir this mixture into the skillet.